The capital of the Republic of North Macedonia

 An international competition to redesign the city was won by Japanese architect Kenzo Tange.
 Skopje was reborn in a imaginative, futuristic style.

-In its 2,500 years of existence, Macedonia’s welcoming capital city has had many different embodiments.
+In its 2,500 years of existence, North Macedonia’s welcoming capital city has had many different embodiments.
 All of them – from Roman to Byzantine, from Ottoman to Yugoslav – have left permanent traces on the city as is evidenced by Skopje’s varied architecture and its mix of cultures.
 Yet in addition to its strong historical associations, Skopje is a forward-looking city offering an abundance of modern amenities and attractions.
-Apart from being the capital of the modern Republic of Macedonia, Skopje has always been a center of power yearned for by various empires.
+Apart from being the capital of the modern Republic of North Macedonia, Skopje has always been a center of power yearned for by various empires.
 Situated on the banks of the River Vardar, a vital trade route is being founded by the Dardanians in the 3rd c.
 B.C known as “Skupi”, a much prized city for its strategic location.
 When the Romans ruled, Skopje was made administrative center of the Dardanian Province.
 The city’s prestige started to grow when the Orthodox Church made it an Episcopal seat during the early Byzantine Empire.
 Slavic tribes who migrated from the Carpathians in the 6th c.
 A.D changed both the city’s name and the origin of its people as the descendants of the ancient Macedonians were assimilated by the Slavic newcomers.
 Throughout the remaining centuries of Byzantium Skopje continued to be an important mercantile center, situated as it was at the crossroads of Balkan trade and communications routes.
 It was celebrated for its urban life and fortress and distinguished for having the most beautiful church in the region.
-At the very end of the 14th c., Macedonia fell under the sway of the Ottoman Turks.
+At the very end of the 14th c.,on the territory of today’s North Macedonia fell under the sway of the Ottoman Turks.
 In the centuries to come, the town’s profile was altered by the construction of many mosques, Turkish baths, bridges and other buildings attesting to the new Oriental influence.
 Today, the Ottoman legacy remains visible in Skopje’s architecture and present among the Islamic minority.
-This latter tendency reached its zenith in 1963 when a catastrophic earthquake destroyed much of the regal old city.
+This latter tendency reached its zenith in (26.07.
+1963) when a catastrophic earthquake destroyed much of the regal old city.

-After Macedonia was liberated from the Turks’ sway in the early 20th century, it became a Republic of the Yugoslav Federation with Skopje as its capital.
+After North Macedonia was liberated from the Turks’ sway in the early 20th century, it became a Republic of the Yugoslav Federation with Skopje as its capital.
 At the time, the prosperous city boasted many neoclassical buildings laid out harmoniously in a more or less Central European style.
 However, in 1963 a dreadful earthquake destroyed much of the regal old city.
 An international competition to redesign the city was won by Japanese architect Kenzo Tange.
 Skopje was reborn in a imaginative, futuristic style.
 His creations, such as the National Theater with its sloping roof of concrete, have shaped Skopje’s modern skyline.
 To this very day, the clock on the remaining wall of the old railway station remains stuck at 5:17 – the moment when the earthquake hit.